 Figure out how much money you can reasonably save each month, and stick with it consistently.
 Over time, as your budgeting skills improve and your income goes up, you can slowly increase the percentage you’re saving.

-In addition to your savings, the right insurance coverage can help protect you when disaster strikes.
-Investing in income insurance can protect you if you’re ever injured or become seriously ill.
-Contact Asteya to learn more about the coverage that’s right for you.
+In addition to your savings, the right insurance coverage can help protect you when disaster strikes and investing in income insurance can protect you and your family from financial hardship.
+Contact Asteya to learn more about the coverage that's right for you.